 DFAT provides an important resource for Australians travelling overseas through its Smart Traveller web site.
 Apart from getting comprehensive travel insurance, you are advised to register your travel plans and sign up to their travel advisories and alerts.

 If possible, first try to resolve any issues with your travel provider directly.
 We have produced checklists and sample letters to help consumers resolve their issues.
-If you are unsuccessful our Advice Line team can help with further advice.
+If you are unsuccessful our contact centre team can help with further advice.

 If you used an ATAS accredited agent, they should have a dispute resolution process in place.